-ii.
-At least two employees are involved in processing and approving payments to vendors;
+At least two employees are involved in processing and approving payments to vendors; No exceptions noted.

 iii.
 The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files;